HinduTempleCoins/melek-condenser/src/app/help/en/faq.md

 ## <span id="How_do_I_get_more_BLURT_Power">How do I get more Blurt Power?</span>

 With BLURT tokens in your wallet, click "Power Up" to turn them into Blurt Power.
-If you have Blurt Dollars, you can convert them to BLURT from your wallet, and then power up the BLURT.

-If you don’t already have BLURT or Blurt Dollars in your wallet, you can purchase them using bitcoin (BTC), Ether (ETH), Litecoin (LTC), or BitShares (BTS) tokens.
-You may purchase BTC on various exchanges, such as Coinbase.com or Localbitcoins.com.

-To buy:

--   Click "Buy Blurt" from the main menu in the top right corner of blurt.blog, or from your wallet.
--   Select the currency to deposit, and enter the amount of that currency you wish to use.
--   Enter your Blurt account name (without the @) for "Your receive address".
--   Click the "Get Deposit Address" button.
--   Send the currency to the provided address.

-BLURT purchases made via blurt.blog are facilitated by <a href="https://blocktrades.us">BlockTrades</a>.

-Bitcoin can also be exchanged for BLURT on external markets.
+You will also be rewarded in BP from your voting curation rewards.
+To purchase more BLURT to then power up, just look at the exchanges listed on your profile page dropdown menu.

 <a href="#Table_of_Contents_Economics">^</a>

-## <span id="How_long_does_it_take_BLURT_or_BLURT_Power_that_I_purchased_to_show_up_in_my_account">How long does it take BLURT or Blurt Power that I purchased to show up in my account?</span>
+## <span id="How_long_does_it_take_BLURT_or_BLURT_Power_that_I_purchased_to_show_up_in_my_account">How long does it take BLURT that I purchased to show up in my account?</span>

 Transactions on the Blurt blockchain typically only take about three seconds to process, but when you are purchasing the BLURT tokens using bitcoin or some other token, then the transaction must wait for the transaction to be confirmed on the other network.
-This can take several hours, and sometimes even days.

-If you paid using bitcoin, the third party website <a href="https://bitcoinfees.21.co/">bitcoinfees.21.co</a> can estimate the approximate wait time of the transaction based on the fees that were paid.
-The third party website <a href="https://blockchain.info/">blockchain.info</a> will lookup the fees that were paid on a specific blockchain transaction.
+If the transfer of BLURT from an exchange into your Blurt account seems to be taking too long, please consult that exchange's rules and their process for submitting a ticket.

+Note that BLURT tokens never really leave the blockchain, they are just moved between accounts, including exchange accounts.
+You can thus monitor the exchanges on the Blurt blockchain to see if your transaction is an isolated glitch, or part of a broader backlog.
+But, again, please contact that exchange.

 <a href="#Table_of_Contents_Economics">^</a>

 ## <span id="What_is_powering_up_and_down">What is powering up and down?</span>

 **Powering up** - If you have BLURT tokens, you can Power Up to Blurt Power to get more voting influence on posts and comments.
 Having more Blurt Power also increases the amount of curation rewards and new vested tokens that you can earn.
 More BP also grants more influence on approving Blurt witnesses.
+BP also increases in value just for holding it, without even voting.

-**Powering down** - If you have Blurt Power, you can power down to turn it into liquid BLURT over a period of time.
-The system will transfer 1/13 of your Blurt Power to BLURT each week for about three months (13 weeks), starting 1 week from the time it is started.
-However, you will lose your influence in the network proportionally to how much is powered down, so think about it carefully.
+**Powering down** - Blurt Power cannot be traded directly, hence users may wish to turn some BP back into liquid BLURT.
+Also note that some BLURT is always necessary to pay the small transaction fees.
+So, if you have Blurt Power, you can power down to turn it back into liquid BLURT over a period of time.
+You decide how much BP you wish to power down.
+The system will transfer 1/4 of your Blurt Power to BLURT each week for four weeks, starting one week from the time it is activated.
+However, you will lose your influence in the network on a weekly basis during the powering down period, so think about it carefully.
 Power downs can be stopped at any time.
+Also, you cannot power down BP that has been delegated - you must undelegate first and wait the 5 days for that BP to be credited to your account again.

 <a href="#Table_of_Contents_Economics">^</a>

-## <span id="What_do_the_dollar_amounts_for_pending_payouts_represent">What do the dollar amounts for pending payouts represent?</span>

-The dollar amounts next to posts and comments are estimates of the potential payout that will occur when the payout period ends, based on the current voting activity and price of BLURT.
-These potential payout amounts may fluctuate up or down until the payout period ends.

-Payouts occur as a combination of Blurt Power and Blurt Dollars.
-Sometimes the blockchain may substitute BLURT in place of the Blurt Dollars based on market conditions.

-The blockchain estimates the dollar value of BLURT and Blurt Power based on the 3.5 day average price of BLURT reported by the witnesses.
-The blockchain assumes Blurt Dollars are worth approximately one USD.

-<a href="#Table_of_Contents_Economics">^</a>

-## <span id="Will_1_Blurt_Dollar_always_be_worth__1_00_USD">Will 1 Blurt Dollar always be worth $1.00 USD?</span>

-The market value of a Blurt Dollar is dictated by the supply and demand of the token.
-Therefore it is possible for 1 HBD to be worth more or less than 1 USD depending on market conditions.

-<a href="#Table_of_Contents_Economics">^</a>

-## <span id="How_do_Blurt_Dollar_to_BLURT_conversions_work">How do Blurt Dollar to BLURT conversions work?</span>

-If you convert Blurt Dollars to BLURT, the blockchain will process the transaction over a period of 3.5 days.
-At the end of the 3.5 days, the HBD will be gone and replaced by approximately $1 USD worth of BLURT tokens.
-The "approximately 1 USD worth of BLURT tokens" is based on the median BLURT price over the 3.5 days, using the price feeds from the Blurt witnesses.
-Depending on price fluctuations during the 3.5 days it is possible to end up with more or less than $1 USD worth of BLURT per HBD at the end of the conversion.
-This is an advanced user feature, and is currently only available to users using external wallets.

-<a href="#Table_of_Contents_Economics">^</a>

-## <span id="Is_there_a_way_for_me_to_convert_my_Blurt_Dollars_to_BLURT_without_waiting_3_5_days">Is there a way for me to convert my Blurt Dollars to BLURT without waiting 3.5 days?</span>

-You can exchange them.
-Visit the internal Market, found in the main menu.
-There you can exchange your HBD for BLURT in real-time at whatever the current market price is.

-<a href="#Table_of_Contents_Economics">^</a>

 ## <span id="What_can_I_do_with_my_BLURT_tokens">What can I do with my BLURT tokens?</span>

 -   "Power Up" to Blurt Power
--   Exchange for HBD in the internal market
 -   Withdraw to an exchange, and trade for BTC or other digital tokens
 -   Purchase items through third-party stores that accept BLURT tokens

-<a href="#Table_of_Contents_Economics">^</a>

-## <span id="What_can_I_do_with_my_HBD_tokens">What can I do with my HBD tokens?</span>

--   Convert to BLURT via your wallet (takes 3.5 days)
--   Exchange for BLURT in the internal market
--   Withdraw to an exchange, and trade for BTC or other digital tokens
--   Purchase items through third-party stores that accept HBD tokens

 <a href="#Table_of_Contents_Economics">^</a>

 ## <span id="What_is_a_MVEST">What is a MVEST?</span>